On the Nameless Height: Production

 Production sought to portray front-line life of combat troops in the Red Army as authentically as possible, and mostly succeeds.
 Problems do arise though, such as the seeming disordered slaughter of Soviet troops by a German machine-gun position at the start of the film.
 Though dramatic, it is highly unlikely in 1944, as is the likelihood of German troops remaining deep in the Soviet rear as suicide squads.
 There is a further implausibility of a former convicted criminal being accepted into a reconnaissance squad, and his love pursuit of a sniper who is his ranking senior, and also a clearly older woman.
 Snipers usually worked in pairs, but certainly a selection of a complete novice for a partner on missions would have been suicidal for Olga, as it nearly proved to be for Kolya.
 The plan to send a reconnaissance squad reinforced to a platoon to attack German positions in daylight is completely ahistorical and atypical of Red Army tactics, particularly where two former members of the Russian Liberation Army were available as guides through the minefields, offering a chance of surprise no Red Army officer would ever neglect to use to its best effect.
-Finally, the mission described as suicidal, wouldn't have been had it depicted the regimental, divisional and corps artillery all firing in support of the attack as stated in the film.
-This was intended to convince the Germans that the sector was indeed the primary one for the Soviet attack inducing their commitment of mobile (armoured) reserves.
-Instead something akin to a mortar barrage was depicted, i.e. support offered only by battalion's mortar battery that was clearly inadequate.
-Major Inozemtsev's ordering of all able-bodied personnel into the supporting attack, and "into the teeth" of the successful German counterattack perhaps unintentionally depicts the 'follow orders to the last' mentality that pervaded the Red Army.